ssaumon/SAE401FI/gestion-des-utilisateurs/README.md

 3. Enhance data validation
 4. Add unit tests
 5. Implement a database instead of JSON files
-6. Add Swagger/OpenAPI documentation
-7. Implement a more robust logging system
+6. Implement a more robust logging system
-8. Add rate limiting
+7. Add rate limiting
-9. Enable HTTPS by default
-10. Add input sanitization
+8. Add input sanitization
-11. Implement session management
+9. Implement session management
-12. Add API versioning

 ## What can I do better